phonegap/phonegap-docs/docs/2-tutorials/2-develop/9-developing-with-wikitude.html.md

 ## Developing

-We have made developing with the Wikitude Cordova plugin as close to a non-PhoneGap Developer App environment, but there is one caveat.
-When loading the AR worlds, you must use the `cordova.file.dataDirectory` + `path/to/ARWorld` location when viewing through the PhoneGap Developer App!
+There's one additional line you'll need to include when using the Wikitude plugin with the PhoneGap Developer App specifically.
+When loading the AR worlds, you'll need to specify the `cordova.file.dataDirectory + path/to/ARWorld` location.

 For example: